How to configure Floating Static Route

 Configure Floating Static Route

 We can configure the static route using the “ip route” command in global configuration.
 If the administrative distance is not specified, the default value is (1).
-For example, in the above topology, the default static route is configured with its default administrative distance and pointing to Fast Ethernet 0/0 of Router3.
-So the static floating route should be configured using the following command in global configuration mode.
+For example, the above topology configures the default static route with its default administrative distance pointing to Fast Ethernet 0/0 of Router3.
+So, the static floating route should be configured using the following command in global configuration mode.

 - Router3>enable